-The 1970s-1990s period was a melting away of all that was once solid and stable in the emergence of flux and flow in Australia’s social democratic culture and economy.
-Australia celebrated its opening to the forces of the global market.
-This period of rapid societal and political change witnessed the end in 1972 of Australia’s involvement in the Vietnam War and of conscription, and an emergence of a social liberal perspective on civil rights and the women’s liberation movement.
-It swept a Federal Labor Government, led by Gough Whitlam, into power after 20 years of conservative rule.
-The expanding field of photographic form (chemical photography, cinema, television and video) became the dominate visual form of global capitalism in late modernity.
+During the 1970s-1990s there was a melting away of all that was once solid and stable in Australia’s social democratic culture and economy with the emergence of flux and flow associated with Australia’s opening to the forces of the global market.
+This period of rapid societal and political change witnessed the end in 1972 of Australia’s involvement in the Vietnam War and of conscription, the emergence of a social liberal perspective on civil rights, land rights and the women’s liberation movement.
+Liberalism in industrial modernity promised happiness.
 New York saw itself as the centre of the modernist world.
 Pop Art had reopened the gates that had been closed against the everyday and it pushed towards an acceptance of the power of the everyday.
+Optimism had banished pessimism.

-In those days Prahran College of Advanced Education stood for creative art photography compared to RMIT, which emphasised commerce and industry.
-The body of work produced by these creative, artist photographers in the 1970s was premised on individual freedom of expression, and it helped to revive the medium as an art form in Australia; a medium that art historians were saying had been in a deep freeze since the Pictorialist era at the beginning of the 20th century.
-Their sense of being modern was not that photography was innovative; but that it was revolutionary in the tacit questions it addressed to itself about its own status as photographic art.
+Photography, which was onside with Australia’s opening to the rest of the world, and aligned with, the progressive thinking in the 1970s was gaining a place in the art institution with its inherited notions of artistic genius, innovation, vision, technical excellence, period style rarity and aura.
+In Melbourne art photography was heavily promoted by The Photographers Gallery in Melbourne in the form of a ‘fine-print’ tradition of photography as an autonomous modernist art, which was experienced as darkly framed black and prints on a white gallery wall.
+Prahran College of Advanced Education stood for creative art photography compared to RMIT, which emphasised commerce and industry.
+The body of work produced by the creative, artist photographers in the 1970s was premised on individual freedom of expression, and it helped to revive the medium as an art form in Australia; a medium that art historians said had been in a deep freeze since the Pictorialist era at the beginning of the 20th century.
+Their sense of being modern was one of art photography was critical in the tacit questions it addressed to itself about its own status as photographic art.

 Greenberg’s interpretation of modernism was just accepted.
-According to Greenberg painting in the first half of the 20th century drifted progressively further away from representation to contemplate the essences of its form, resulting in non-representational art such as the Abstract Expressionism of Jackson Pollock.
-In short, Modernist painting became its own subject — the flatness of the canvas.
+According to Greenberg painting in the first half of the 20th century drifted progressively further away from representation to contemplate the essences of its form, resulting in non-representational art.
+In short, Modernist painting became its own subject — the flatness of the canvas as exemplified by the Abstract Expressionism of Jackson Pollock.
 Greenberg’s central interest was quality in art with its appeal to Kant’s aesthetics to underpin the question of criteria.
-Kant had argued that judgments of beauty are non-conceptual, and secondly that they are universally valid, that is, they are in no sense merely personal.
+Kant had argued that judgments of beauty are non-conceptual, and secondly that they are universally valid in that they are in no sense merely personal.

-This modernism was reworked by John Szarkowski, the curator of Photography at the Museum of Modern Art (MOMA), to both assert the aesthetic value of the photographic medium against the mass culture of journals, magazines and television and to reaffirm the Modernist imperative that art should be about art.
+This modernism was reworked by John Szarkowski, the curator of Photography at the Museum of Modern Art (MOMA), to both assert the aesthetic value of the photographic medium against the mass culture of journals, magazines and television and to reaffirm the Modernist imperative that art should be about itself.
 The concern in the Photographer’s Eye is with photographic style and tradition and the shared vocabulary of photography that belongs to photography alone.
 The formal characteristics he identified were modes of photographic description.
 Szarkowski stopped short of the move to abstraction, in that he left untouched the classical system of representation that depends on the assumed transparency of the picture surface.
 This formalism constituted the self-revolutionizing history of modernist photography in relation to previous photographic styles.